Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Iodine?

-The strong evidence is in three places.
-First, pregnancy and lactation: the American Thyroid Association (Alexander 2017 guidelines) recommends pregnant and breastfeeding women take 150 mcg/day of iodine through a prenatal vitamin, because fetal thyroid hormone synthesis depends on maternal iodine and mild deficiency during pregnancy has been linked to lower verbal IQ and reading scores in offspring at age 8-9 (Bath 2013, Lancet ALSPAC analysis of 1,040 mother-child pairs).
-Most US prenatal vitamins now include 150-220 mcg of iodine for this reason.
-Second, public-health deficiency: in iodine-deficient regions (parts of Africa, South Asia, mountainous Europe), iodine fortification and supplementation prevent goiter, cretinism, and developmental delay.
-This is well-established and not controversial.
-Third, fibrocystic breast pain: Ghent 1993 and Kessler 2004 are small RCTs using molecular iodine (I2, not potassium iodide) at 3-6 mg/day that showed reduced breast pain and nodularity.
-The signal is real but the trials are small, the form is uncommon, and most retail "iodine for breasts" products are not the I2 form actually tested.
+Start with where the evidence is strongest, because that is the part most people came for.
+First, pregnancy and breastfeeding.
+The American Thyroid Association (Alexander 2017 guidelines) recommends 150 mcg/day of iodine through a prenatal vitamin, because a growing baby's thyroid runs on the mother's iodine, and even mild shortfall in pregnancy has been linked to lower verbal IQ and reading scores in the child at age 8-9 (Bath 2013, Lancet analysis of 1,040 mother-child pairs).
+Most US prenatals now include 150-220 mcg for exactly this reason.
+Second, true deficiency.
+In parts of Africa, South Asia, and mountainous Europe where the soil is low in iodine, fortification and supplements prevent goiter, severe developmental delay, and the disability that comes with it.
+That is settled and uncontested.
+Third, fibrocystic breast pain: Ghent 1993 and Kessler 2004 are small trials using molecular iodine (a specific form called I2, not the potassium iodide in most pills) at 3-6 mg/day that eased breast pain and lumpiness.
+The signal is real, but the trials are small, the form is uncommon, and most retail "iodine for breasts" products are not the I2 actually tested.

-The dose-response curve for iodine is U-shaped: too little and too much both cause thyroid dysfunction, and the safe window is narrower than for most nutrients.
-If you eat iodized salt, dairy, seafood, or seaweed regularly, you are probably iodine-sufficient.
-If you avoid iodized salt and eat a whole-foods/plant-forward diet, a 150 mcg/day potassium iodide tab is reasonable insurance.
+The pattern that matters: with iodine, both too little and too much harm the thyroid, and the safe zone between them is narrower than for almost any other nutrient.
+More is not better here.
+If you regularly eat iodized salt, dairy, seafood, or seaweed, you are probably already covered.
+If you skip iodized salt and eat mostly whole foods or plant-based, a 150 mcg/day potassium iodide tablet is reasonable insurance.
 Megadosing is not.

 Does It Work?
 The Evidence